-Also then notice the person and semantic role shift on the part of the speaker.
-The left dislocation introduces a change in topic from those who heard (I would prefer the translation ‘obey’ personally) to those who did not hear.
+Also notice the shift in person and semantic role by the speaker.
+The left dislocation introduces a change in topic from those who heard (I would probably prefer the translation ‘obey’ in this context) to those who did not hear/obey.
 The accusative case of the left dislocation cross-references it with an argument in the clause itself: αὐτοὺς.
 But the actor and subject of the second subjunctive is now explicitly the returning Jews.
 The spouses are relegated to undergoer status in the clause.

 In terms of negation scope, this clause is rather interesting.
 Usually, there’s a fairly strong correlation between (1) negation scope and (2) focal information.
 But in this case, the scope of the negation is over the pronoun αὐτοὺς, which cannot be treated as focal because of its status as a resumptive pronoun for the left-dislocation.
-Thus this clause functions as linguistic evidence that negation scope and information structure and distinct grammatical phenomenon and cannot be conflated or assumed to be identical.
+Thus this clause functions as linguistic evidence that negation scope and information structure are distinct grammatical phenomenon.
+They cannot be conflated or assumed to be identical.

 Finding clauses like this is the means by which we are able to provide an empirical basis for our grammatical claims for ancient languages without access to native speakers.